 4.1.
 We attests that we act as a controller of the personal data (the “Personal Data”) with respect to your Personal Data acquired by us in connection with your activities while: (i) visiting our website and/or contacting us through any tools available on our website.

 4.2.
 We process Personal Data of the following data subjects:

 a) visitors of our Website (the “Visitors”); and

-3.4.
-If you agree to receive marketing and promotional communication from us, we will also process your Personal Data for direct marketing purposes (based on Article 6(1)(f) of the GDPR).
+5.4.
+If you agree to receive marketing and promotional communication from us, we will also process your Personal Data for marketing purposes (based on Article 6(1)(f) in case of direct marketing or Article 6(1)(a) GDPR).

 a) identification data, such as IP address, time, and location;